btmartin721/SNPio/snpio/docs/source/getting_started.rst

 .. note::

     The ``force_popmap`` parameter in the reader classes is used to force the population map file to align with the samples in the alignment without an error.
 If set to ``False``, the population map file must match the samples in the alignment exactly, and if they do not match, an error will be raised.
-If set to ``True``, the population map file will be forced to align with the samples in the alignment by removing extra samples.
+If set to ``True``, the population map file will be forced to align with the samples in the alignment by removing extra samples, anc vice versa.
 This parameter is set to ``False`` by default.

     The ``verbose`` parameter in the reader classes is used to print additional information about the genotype data and filtering steps.
+If set to ``True``, the reader classes will print information about the genotype data, such as the number of samples, loci, and populations, and the filtering steps applied.
+This parameter is set to ``False`` by default.

     The ``plot_format``, ``plot_fontsize``, ``plot_dpi``, and ``despine`` parameters in the reader classes are used to customize the output plots generated by the reader classes.
 See API documentation for more details.